COATnor/coat_geonode/README.rst

 Docker
 """"""

-Build an image and clone GeoNode code to your host:
+Download COAT Docker image and clone GeoNode code to your host:

 .. code-block::

-   docker build -t coat .
+   docker pull ninanor/coat_geonode
    git clone -b 2.6.x https://github.com/GeoNode/geonode.git

 Then create a container with forwarded ports and run it in interactive mode:

 .. code-block::

-   docker run -it -v $(pwd):/root -p 8000:8000 -p 8080:8080 --name coat coat
+   docker run -it -v $(pwd):/root -p 8000:8000 -p 8080:8080 --name coat ninanor/coat_geonode

 When you are "in the container" setup Paver.
 This step is required to do only once.